-- 1) The default value for the mean annual temperature, reduced to sea level, is defined (e.g. 8°C reduced to sea level) together with a temperature lapse rate (e.g. -0.7 K/100m).
+The default value for the mean annual temperature, "reduced" to sea level is defined (e.g. 8°C as value which is already "reduced" to sea level → this means, that the observed temperatur is incremented by the average lapse rate for atmospheric temperature of e.g. 0.7K/100m muliplied with the elevation of that station to get a temperature at the virtual sea level) together with a temperature lapse rate (e.g. -0.7 K/100m).
 These values are then used to estimate the temperature at the lower soil boundary.
-Example: Assuming an elevation of 350m and a mean annual air temperature of 8°C (reduced to sea level), the lower temperature boundary condition would be 8°C 3.5 \ 0.7 = 5.55 °C. This scheme could be applied at start-up for each cell.
+Example: Assuming an elevation of 350m and a "reduced" mean annual air temperature of 8°C, the lower temperature boundary condition would be 8°C - 3.5 0.7 = 5.55 °C (so there may be a station at 350m measuring 8°C on average, but there may be as well a station at 500m measuring 4.5°C resulting in the same boundary condition).
+This scheme could be applied at start-up for each cell.
 (Of course, the observed mean annual temperature for a station at 350 m a.s.l. would be 5.5°C here.
-The "reduction" to sea level would result in 8°C for all cells same value will be applied). - 2) An additional standard grid will be read in, containing the temperature at the bottom of the soil column (e.g. 5.55 for the given grid cell from the example above).
-The grid must be assigned the internal identifier when WaSiM is initialized from scratch (i.e. no read in grids), the start temperatures in all soil layers are initialized following the linear gradient between the lower boundary condition and the upper boundary condition.
-Since the upper boundary condition is known after temperature interpolation only, the initialization of the soil temperatures will be done during the first time the soil model is called.
-This implies that the initial conditions can change depending on the start time (since temperature changes with time usually).
+The "reduction" to sea level would result in 8°C for all cells - same value will be applied).

+2) An additional standard grid will be read in, containing the temperature at the bottom of the soil column (e.g. 5.55 for the given grid cell from the example above).
+The grid must be assigned the internal identifier